ABOUT THE ARTIST

 Additional performances include The Mother in Amahl and the Night Visitors at The Church of Transfiguration in New York City, Mrs. Gobineau in The Medium with Delaware Valley Opera, Arnita Seward in Blue Viola and Thelma Yablonski in Later the Same Evening at Opera Memphis, Marian Anderson in Deep River: Marian Anderson’s Journey with Virginia Opera, The Witch in Hansel and Gretel at CoOPERAtive and Lucretia in The Rape of Lucretia with Utopia Opera.

-In concert, Tesia has been seen as Consuelo in West Side Story at The Kennedy Center with the National Symphony Orchestra, as a soloist in Laura Karpman's Grammy Award winning Ask Your Mama: 12 Moods for Jazz at the Apollo Theater with Jessye Norman and was the Alto Soloist in Mozart’s Requiem at First Presbyterian Church in Stamford Connecticut.
+In concert, Tesia has been seen at 54 Below, as Consuelo in West Side Story at The Kennedy Center with the National Symphony Orchestra, as a soloist in Laura Karpman's Grammy Award winning Ask Your Mama: 12 Moods for Jazz at the Apollo Theater with Jessye Norman and was the Alto Soloist in Mozart’s Requiem at First Presbyterian Church in Stamford Connecticut.
 Her regional theater work includes Little Shop of Horrors as Ronette with Barn Arts Center for the Arts, Hairspray as Dynamite and a Nun in The Sound of Music at Casa Mañana Theater and Sarah’s Friend in Ragtime at Manhattan School of Music.
 She also toured the Abyssinian Mass with Wynton Marsalis and the Jazz at the Lincoln Center Orchestra as a member of Chorale le Chateau, and also toured with the American Spiritual Ensemble in 2017.

 Tesia was a finalist in the 2020 George London Foundation Competition where she received an encouragement award.
 She was selected as a 2019 Top 30 under 30 pioneer by the Future of Ghana publication, has received a Career Grant from the Bagby Foundation for Musical Arts, was an Encouragement Award winner at the Houston district Metropolitan Opera National Council Auditions, is a 2016 recipient of an Encouragement Grant from the Career Bridges Foundation, was a fellow at the CoOPERAtive Program in 2015 and received the 2013 Legacy Award in the National Opera Association competition.